Home Search Gallery How-To Books Links Workshops About Contact

 No problem!
 Even on full-frame, my conventional rotating polarizer or rotating screw-in graduated ND (each 7mm thick excluding threads) work without any vignetting at every aperture and focal length.

 There sometimes can be just a little vignetting on FX digital with a fat filter at 18mm; be careful and try yours first.
-THis is with 7mm thick rotating filters; any standard non-rotating filter is thinner and never a problem.
+This is with 7mm thick rotating filters; any standard non-rotating filter is thinner and never a problem.

 If you focus very close at 18mm with a conventional thick rotating filter, there will be vignetting on an FX camera.
 It's more obvious at smaller apertures.
 This isn't a problem at normal focus distances.